waimea-Ben/200Assesment/docs/design.md

 ## Review of USABILITY

-to address usability in my site and to make it as quick and easy to use as possible while still remaining enjoyable i made sure that i used standard conventions all the wat throughout the site, such as links in the top left, and reviews at the bottom etc. made sure to keep the site logical and familiar such as making the logo link back to the home page. whenever the user adds or deletes something they're reverted back to the delete page so if the need to delete another thing they can do so with ease without having to make multiple clicks.
+to address usability in my site and to make it as quick and easy to use as possible while still remaining enjoyable i made sure that i used standard conventions all the wat throughout the site, such as links in the top right, and reviews at the bottom etc. made sure to keep the site logical and familiar such as making the logo link back to the home page. whenever the user adds or deletes something they're reverted back to the delete page so if the need to delete another thing they can do so with ease without having to make multiple clicks.

 ## Review of FUNCTIONALITY